-Through interactive presentations and group discussions, participants will
+What participants learn Through interactive presentations and group discussions, participants will:

 Flagstaff's changing climate affects us all.
 Understanding the local impacts is step one.
 Acting on those impacts is step two.
 Flagstaff needs trained individuals ready to act on their knowledge and initiate projects to increase resiliency and sustainability.
 Everyone has a part to play in making Flagstaff a healthy and livable city into the future.